They Don’t Call It "Heaves" AnymoreBy: Dr. Lydia Gray

 Other Management SuggestionsDiet

 Dust in hay is one of the worst offenders to a horse with "heaves," so replacing hay with another fiber source such as a complete feed is often recommended.
 Steamed or soaked hay or hay cubes are other alternatives.
-We offer a Hay Steamer on this site.

 About Dr. Lydia Gray